michaellihs/typo3storm/README.md

 * Extension Kickstarter
 * Running TYPO3 unit tests directly in PHPStorm
 * Creation of Fluid templates for controller actions
+* Auto-complete for Fluid ViewHelper tags and attributes

 Acknowledgement